PetroIvaniuk/llms-tools/README.md

 - [Pinokio](https://pinokio.computer/) - a browser that lets you install, run, and programmatically control ANY application, automatically

 ### Large Visual Language Models (LVLMs)
+- [Moondream 1.9B](https://moondream.ai/blog/introducing-a-new-moondream-1-9b-and-gpu-support) - a tiny open-source vision AI that brings powerful image understanding to your applications and runs everywhere
 - [Qwen2-VL](https://qwenlm.github.io/blog/qwen2-vl/) - latest version of the VLM based on Qwen2 in the Qwen model familities: SoTA understanding of images of various resolution & ratio; Understanding videos of 20min+; Agent that can operate your mobiles, robots, etc; Multilingual Support
 - [Qwen-VL](https://github.com/QwenLM/Qwen-VL) - multimodal version of the large model series.
 Accepts image, text, and bounding box as inputs, outputs text and bounding box
 - [PaliGemma](https://developers.googleblog.com/en/gemma-family-and-toolkit-expansion-io-2024/) - a powerful open VLM inspired by PaLI-3, optimized for image captioning, visual Q&A and other image labeling tasks, by Google